sm-da/my-awesome/README.md

 - [dunglas/frankenphp](https://github.com/dunglas/frankenphp) - The modern PHP app server 🧟
 - [everywall/ladder](https://github.com/everywall/ladder) - Selfhosted alternative to 12ft.io. and 1ft.io bypass paywalls with a proxy ladder and remove CORS headers from any URL
 - [francoismichel/ssh3](https://github.com/francoismichel/ssh3) - SSH3: faster and rich secure shell using HTTP/3, checkout our article here: https://arxiv.org/abs/2312.08396
+- [hashicorp/terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
+It is a source-available tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
 - [knadh/listmonk](https://github.com/knadh/listmonk) - High performance, self-hosted, newsletter and mailing list manager with a modern dashboard.
 Single binary app.
 - [lkarlslund/ldapnomnom](https://github.com/lkarlslund/ldapnomnom) - Quietly and anonymously bruteforce Active Directory usernames at insane speeds from Domain Controllers by (ab)using LDAP Ping requests (cLDAP)
 - [milvus-io/milvus](https://github.com/milvus-io/milvus) - A cloud-native vector database, storage for next generation AI applications